 related to the actual discipline or work as students will not yet have the needed familiarity

-with the content; the opportunity for specific or integrated work will be provided during inservice or in-study courses.
+with the content; the opportunity for specific or integrated work will be provided during in-

 Another division of ESP divides EAP and EOP according to discipline or professional